Does NMN Help Lungs? Scientific Findings Explained | HealthspanX

 NMN is not a replacement for lifestyle choices that protect your lungs — but it may enhance those benefits when used alongside healthy habits.

-Final Thoughts: Does NMN Help Lungs?
+Final Thoughts: NMN Lung Health - Does NMN Help Lung Function?

 Animal studies show NMN helps lungs defend against damage and heal faster by restoring NAD+ and reducing inflammation.
 However, human trials are needed to confirm these effects.